-- 4.1 To promote the park and provide accessible, relevant information to the community about park management and values. - 4.2 To share information with the community to enhance park management. - 4.3 To build and maintain relationships and consult with the community in accordance with the provisions of the Local Government Act 2002. - 4.4 To encourage and support community, including environmental and recreational groups' involvement in the park using mechanisms appropriate to each circumstance, while recognising that policy decisions remain with Greater Wellington. - 4.5 To provide an effective volunteer programme that fulfils the needs of both the park and the volunteers. - 4.6 To be a good neighbour and work with neighbours to ensure that issues of interest and concern are addressed in park management. - 4.7 To co-operate with local and central government, other agencies and the community to protect the values of the park and maximise the benefits from them. - 4.8 Significant new works in the park proposed by Greater Wellington or other agencies or organisations will be subject to meeting this plan's objectives and policies.
+- 4.1 To promote the park and provide accessible, relevant information to the community about park management and values. - 4.2 To share information with the community to enhance park management. - 4.3 To build and maintain relationships and consult with the community in accordance with the provisions of the Local Government Act 2002. - 4.4 To encourage and support community, including environmental and recreational groups' involvement in the park using mechanisms appropriate to each circumstance while recognising that policy decisions remain with Greater Wellington. - To provide an effective volunteer programme which fulfils the needs of both the park and the volunteers. - To be a good neighbour and work with neighbours to ensure that issues of interest and concern are addressed in park management. - 4.7 To co-operate with local and central government, other agencies and the community to protect the values of the park and maximise the benefits from them. - 4.8 Significant new works in the park proposed by Greater Wellington or other agencies or organisations will be subject to meeting this plan's objectives and policies.
 Funding decisions are subject to annual planning and long-term community consultation planning processes.

-Working together with tangata whenua
+Working together with Tangata Whenua

-Tangata whenua have on-going relationships with and interests in the East Harbour area and seek to continue traditional practices for protecting natural and cultural heritage resources.
-Greater Wellington will work with tangata whenua to recognise and, where appropriate, provide for these in park management.
-Tangata whenua cultural heritage is also protected as a 'matter of national importance' under section 6(e) of the Resource Management Act 1991.
+Tangata Whenua have ongoing relationships with and interests in the East Harbour area and seek to continue traditional practices for protecting natural and cultural heritage resources.
+Greater Wellington will work with Tangata Whenua to recognise and, where appropriate, provide for these in park management.
+Tangata Whenua cultural heritage is also protected as a "matter of national importance" under section 6(e) of the Resource Management Act 1991.

-The Charter of Understanding establishes the relationships between tangata whenua and Greater Wellington within the context of the Treaty of Waitangi and guides those relationships.
-The charter recognises the right of Greater Wellington to govern and carry out its statutory functions and the rangatiratanga of tangata whenua.
+The Charter of Understanding establishes the relationships between Tangata Whenua and Greater Wellington within the context of the Treaty of Waitangi and guides those relationships.
+The Charter recognises the right of Greater Wellington to govern and carry out its statutory functions and the rangatiratanga of Tangata Whenua.
 The relationship is intended to be mutually beneficial and based on good faith, co-operation and understanding.

-In addition, an East Harbour Iwi Working Group has been established to provide a mechanism for Greater Wellington and tangata whenua to discuss issues of strategic significance to East Harbour Regional Park.
-The working group comprises two regional councillors and a representative each from Te Tatau o te Po Marae Trustees (appointed in consultation with the Wellington Tenths Trust) and the Waiwhetu Marae Trustees (appointed in consultation with Te Runanganui o Taranaki Whanui ki te Upoko o te Ika a Maui).
+In addition, an East Harbour Iwi Working Group has been established to provide a mechanism for Greater Wellington and Tangata Whenua to discuss issues of strategic significance to East Harbour Regional Park.
+The working group comprises of two regional Councillors and a representative each from Te Tatau o te Po Marae Trustees (appointed in consultation with the Wellington Tenths Trust) and the Waiwhetu Marae Trustees (appointed in consultation with Te Runanganui o Taranaki Whanui ki te Upoko o te Ika a Maui.

-Tangata whenua want to be involved in the regional park network through:
+Tangata Whenua want to be involved in the regional park network through:

-- the expression of kaitiakitanga in the park; - customary care and use of natural resources or plants for weaving or medicinal purposes; - participation in the management of their cultural heritage and wahi tapu; - informing and educating the public about their history, tikanga and interests in the park; - reflecting the status of tangata whenua throughout the park, for instance, signage and interpretation; - employment opportunities for Iwi members; and - providing opportunities and activities of interest and relevance to Maori.
+- The expression of kaitiakitanga in the park; - Customary care and use of natural resources or plants for weaving or medicinal purposes; - Participation in the management of their cultural heritage and wahi tapu; - Informing and educating the public about their history, tikanga and interests in the park; - Reflecting the status of Tangata Whenua throughout the park, for instance, signage and interpretation; - Employment opportunities for Iwi members; - Providing opportunities and activities of interest and relevance to Maori

-Greater Wellington and tangata whenua need to work together to address Greater Wellington's wider public interest responsibilities alongside those of tangata whenua.
+Greater Wellington and Tangata Whenua need to work together to address Greater Wellington's wider public interest responsibilities alongside those of Tangata Whenua.
 The specific mechanisms for this will vary depending on the nature of each party's interests and the circumstances of the case.
 The management objectives and policies outlined below provide a starting point.
-Greater Wellington will work towards further developing relationships and appropriate arrangements with tangata whenua at a range of levels that work for both parties and the park.
+Greater Wellington will work towards further developing relationships, and appropriate arrangements, with Tangata Whenua at a range of levels that work for both parties and the park.